yorklyb/L-PR/README.md

 The second metric is  the recall of the ground truth points from the reconstructed shape, which is defined as:
 ![image](https://github.com/yorklyb/LiDAR-SFM/assets/58899542/db61932e-8bee-4bb6-9c09-89f159e6c149) <br>
 A higher Recall indicates a higher fidelity. <br>
-The script to run the quantitative comparison and the PCD files for the point clouds are available [here](https://drive.google.com/file/d/108GugB5e8sS_BZuOAMgFwMsDRQvkD0qE/view?usp=sharing).
 * Ours. <br>
 CD: 0.0030.
 Recall: 96.22% <br>
 ![ezgif-1-3eaeb864b3](https://github.com/yorklyb/LiDAR-SFM/assets/58899542/939e7ca6-b916-4831-a24d-869b6dc61686)